Commercial awareness: what retail banking, actuarial and insurance employers want you to know

 How can I expand my commercial awareness?

 - The employer hub on TARGETjobs Finance: the graduate employer profile will provide an overview of what the organisation does and what it offers graduate recruits.
-Some employers, such as Swiss Re, also have ‘Inside Buzz’ content, which provides impartial from-the-employee information about various aspects of the business.
+Some employers, such as HSBC, also have ‘Inside Buzz’ content, which provides impartial information from the employee about various aspects of the business.
 'What We Say' advice for all aspects of the recruitment process, which has been researched and written by a TARGETjobs Finance sector specialist, is also available.

 - The employer’s website: focus specifically on its mission statement and information about its aims, strategy and structure.